 No class of securities of the Corporation, other than the Ordinary Shares, are listed for trading on a marketplace.
 The following are the details of the other securities of the Corporation which are outstanding as at the date hereof.

 Warrants

-As at the date of this Annual Information Form, the there are no warrants to purchase Ordinary Shares outstanding.
+As at the date of this Annual Information Form, the following warrants to purchase Ordinary Shares remain outstanding.